-- Clean beans removing any stones or foreign substances.
+- Clean beans removing any stones or foreign objects.

 - Add water, vegetable stock or chicken or beef stock, if not making the recipe vegan.

-- Set Instant pot to pressure cook, high pressure.
+- Turn valve to sealing mode.
+Set Instant pot to pressure cook, high pressure.
 Set timer to 30 minutes.
 When cycle is done, allow the pressure cooker to do a natural release (leave it alone for about 10 minutes.)
 Once the float valve goes down, release remaining pressure manually.

 NOTE: Instant pot will take approximately 10 minutes to pressurize and 10 minutes to depressurize.